 Purpose: The 4-H unmanned aerial systems or UAS project explores the world from above the trees and discovers new frontiers with UASs.
+UASs are commonly known as Unmanned Aerial Vehicles (UAVs) or drones.
 Members explore the uses and applications of unmanned aerial systems including how UASs link to other projects such as geology, robotics, electronics, crop science and many more.

 - 1. The 4-H members must be currently enrolled in the 4-H SpaceTech project to exhibit in this division. - 2.
 Each exhibitor may enter one exhibit per class.
 Exhibit must have been completed during the current 4-H year. - 3.
-For 2017, display boards, posters and notebooks are the only unmanned aerial systems exhibits being accepted.
-In 2018, more classes will be added for UASs. - Exhibitor's name, county or district, age, and years(s) in project must be tagged or labeled in a prominent location on the exhibit, educational display, notebook, and/or poster. - Unmanned Aerial Systems that include or depict weaponry of any kind will be disqualified. - See the last section for full details about exhibiting posters, display boards and notebooks
+The information that accompanies the UASS must be limited to the 4-H SpaceTech Exhibit Information Form which is affixed to a 10" x 13" envelope.
+This envelope should NOT be attached to the UAS.
+This may be downloaded from www.KansasSpaceTech.com.
+Any UAS exhibit not including this completed envelope will receive an automatic participation ribbon.g - 4.
+Exhibitor's name, county or district, age, and year(s) in project must be tagged or labeled in a prominent location on the exhibit, educational display, notebook, and/or poster. - 5.
+Unmanned Aerial Systems that include or depict weaponry of any kind will be disqualified. - 6.
+See the last section for full details about exhibiting posters, display boards and notebooks. - 7.
+If modifications are made to the exhibit, a page should be attached noting those modifications. - 8.
+If a safety violation is noted by the judges, superintendent, or other staff, the exhibitor's exhibit, at the judges' discretion, will receive a participation ribbon.